Restoration of the gates at Stanley Halls.

 Described by Pevsner as "the most memorable building in South Norwood", it was the first building in Croydon to have an electricity supply and in 1907 a technical school was added.
 Throughout the 20th century it acted as a music venue, hosting Samuel Coleridge-Taylor, a centre for Women’s Suffrage meetings and later passed to the Council.
 It is now a community centre for entertainment, arts, enterprise and learning and is run by local residents.

 During WWII, Stanley Halls’ Edwardian railings and gates were removed to be made into munitions and tanks although most of the metal ended up scrapped.
-HOLT has given a grant to restore the railings and gates to the original designs as part of a larger restoration project of the building's exterior.
-It will include new railings, two single gates and two sets of double gates.
+HOLT gave a grant to restore the railings and gates to the original designs as part of a larger restoration project of the building's exterior.
+This included new railings, two single gates and two sets of double gates completed in 2023.